Witten index of BMN matrix quantum mechanics: Introduction

 The Berenstein-Maldacena-Nastase (BMN) matrix quantum mechanics \cite{Berenstein:2002jq} is a supersymmetric gauged quantum mechanics with sixteen supercharges.
 It is a mass deformation of the Banks-Fischler-Shenker-Susskind (BFSS) matrix quantum mechanics \cite{Banks:1996vh}, and converges to the BFSS matrix quantum mechanics when the dimensionless effective gauge coupling $g$ (normalized by the mass scale) approaches infinity.

 The BMN matrix quantum mechanics participates in a very rich array of dualities.
-First, by the BFSS conjecture \cite{Banks:1996vh}, the BMN matrix quantum mechanics is dual to M-theory on the uncompactified plane wave background \cite{Kowalski-Glikman:1984qtj}, when the rank $N$ of the matrices approaches infinite with the gauge coupling $g$ fixed.
-A stronger version of the conjecture states that, at finite $N$ and $g$, the BMN matrix quantum mechanics is dual to the Discrete Lightcone Quantization (DLCQ) of M-theory on the plane wave background with $N$ unit of light cone momentum \cite{Susskind:1997cw,Sen:1997we,Seiberg:1997ad}.
-Finally, in the 't Hooft limit ($\lambda=g^2 N$ fixed and $N\to\infty$), the BMN matrix quantum mechanics is dual to M-theory on asymptotically plane wave backgrounds \cite{Itzhaki:1998dd,Polchinski:1999br}, for instance, at large 't Hooft coupling $(\lambda\gg 1)$, the vacuum states are dual to the Lin-Lunin-Maldacena geometries \cite{Lin:2004nb,Lin:2005nh}, and the deconfined phase at high temperature is dual to black holes \cite{Costa:2014wya}.
+First, by the BFSS conjecture \cite{Banks:1996vh}, the BMN matrix quantum mechanics is dual to M-theory on the uncompactified plane-wave background \cite{Kowalski-Glikman:1984qtj}, when the rank $N$ of the matrices approaches infinity with the gauge coupling $g$ fixed.
+A stronger version of the conjecture states that, at finite $N$ and $g$, the BMN matrix quantum mechanics is dual to the Discrete Light-Cone Quantization (DLCQ) of M-theory on the plane wave background with $N$ units of light-cone momentum \cite{Susskind:1997cw,Sen:1997we,Seiberg:1997ad}.
+Finally, in the 't Hooft limit ($\lambda=g^2 N$ fixed and $N\to\infty$), the BMN matrix quantum mechanics is dual to M-theory on asymptotically plane-wave backgrounds \cite{Itzhaki:1998dd,Polchinski:1999br}, for instance, at large 't Hooft coupling $(\lambda\gg 1)$, the vacuum states are dual to the Lin-Lunin-Maldacena geometries \cite{Lin:2004nb,Lin:2005nh}, and the deconfined phase at high temperature is dual to black holes \cite{Costa:2014wya}.

 Witten index is a very powerful tool in the study of supersymmetric quantum mechanics \cite{Witten:1982df}.
 It is defined as a trace over the Hilbert space, weighted by the Boltzmann factor and an additional insertion of the fermion parity operator.
 The trace is equal to the number of bosonic ground states minus the number of fermionic ground states because there are equal numbers of bosonic and fermionic states at each non-zero energy level of the Hamiltonian due to supersymmetry.
-Hence, Witten index is independent of the temperature and any deformation of the Hamiltonian as long as the deformation is gentle enough that does not change the Hilbert space.
-When the theory has global symmetries that commute with the Hamiltonian, the Witten index could be further refined by incorporating flavor fugacities and receiving contributions from not only ground states but also BPS states with non-zero symmetry charges.
+Hence, the Witten index is independent of the temperature and any deformation of the Hamiltonian as long as the deformation is gentle enough that it does not change the Hilbert space.
+When the theory has global symmetries that commute with the Hamiltonian, the Witten index can be further refined by incorporating flavor fugacities and thus receives contributions not only from ground states but also from BPS states with non-zero symmetry charges.